Sustainable Gaps

 A lower hourly cost, cheaper tool, or faster shortcut can create rework, delays, and owner time drain that cost more than the intended cost reduction.

-People believe a decision happened, but the reason, owner, next move, and closeout proof are scattered or missing.
+People believe a decision happened, but the reason, owner, next move, and finished record are scattered or missing.

 Growth before the work can hold it